 - Add more or less liquid to make it the exact consistency you want!

-- The paprika is traditional to Goulash but less traditional to American Goulash.
+- Paprika isn’t a traditional ingredient in classic American Goulash.
 You may include it or leave it out.

 - Feel free to swap the fresh garlic for 1-2 teaspoons of garlic powder.